oasisprotocol/docs/docs/dapp/opl/enclave.md

 #### Private

-Private variable `_ballots` is encrypted on Sapphire.
+The private variable `_ballots` is encrypted on Sapphire.

 ```solidity
     mapping(ProposalId => Ballot) private _ballots;